andrewmorrisondev/record-collection/README.md

 ![Imgur](https://i.imgur.com/gDqX4Ww.png)

 ## Icebox User Stories
-[ ] - AA User I want to see an error message if
+[ ] - AA User I want to see an error message if my album was not added so that I know I need to try again.

 [ ] - AA User I want a nav button that takes me to a 'for you' page that shows all records by other users that you follow.